isaact/vue-infinity/README.md

 ## 🖼️ Gallery Web Component

-The `vue-gallery` is a web component built on top of the Carousel component that provides an easy way to display a gallery of images with features like lazy loading, responsive layout, and dynamic sizing.
+The `gallery-ce` is a web component built on top of the Carousel component that provides an easy way to display a gallery of images with features like lazy loading, responsive layout, and dynamic sizing.
 It's designed to efficiently handle large collections of images while maintaining smooth performance.

 - **Easy to use**: Suitable when you have a big static list of images you want to browse
 - **Framework agnostic**: Can be used without Vue in any framework or vanilla JavaScript